 A state agency has engaged in surveillance of lawful protests and even created a de facto “gun registry” in violation of state and federal law, according to an explosive whistleblower complaint.

-The complaint from a Maine state trooper, George Loder, alleges that the Maine Intelligence Analysis Center retains and shares personal information about Mainers who are not suspected of criminal or terrorist activity.
+The complaint from a Maine state trooper, George Loder, alleges that the Maine Information and Analysis Center retains and shares personal information about Mainers who are not suspected of criminal or terrorist activity.

 Those allegations have thrust a little-known state agency into the spotlight.
 Former Gov. John Baldacci, a Democrat, created the analysis center by executive order in December 2006.
 It is funded, in part, through a variety of federal grants and programs, including the Justice Department’s High Intensity Drug Trafficking Area program and the Bureau of Justice Assistance’s Byrne grants.

 Its mandate is to ensure information from the U.S. Department of Homeland Security is shared with federal, state, local and tribal agencies.
 The center doesn’t enforce law or conduct criminal investigations, but gathers and analyzes information that can then be shared with law enforcement agencies.
 What agencies it shared the information with isn’t detailed in the complaint.